 Here is a player created guide to new players, I hope it helps.

 1. Supremacy1914 is a grand strategy game, as such it is not a micromanaged tactical war game.
 This is actually a very important distinction.
 You will not be setting taxes, building highly detailed infrastructures, or determining who is a worker and who is a soldier.
-You will however be using generalized quotions to your benefit or detriment.
+You will however be using generalized structures and strategic planning to your benefit or detriment.

 2. Of the several facets of game play, the most valuable to all players is morale.
-Ever player can benefit from becoming intimately acquanted with what morale is and how it works.
+Every player can benefit from becoming intimately acquainted with what morale is and how it works.
 Without morale you won't get very far, you will however discover the limitations of a military without an infrastructure, it won't be pleasant.

 So, what is morale, beyond the simple technical measurement?
-It is the measure of how well you provide your citizens with what they want.
+It is the measure of how well you provide your citizens and military with what they want.
 Quite simply if you don't feed, house, or otherwise take care of your people they won't like you, as their leader, very much.
+If the people do not like you, the army (comprised of your people) will soon follow.
 Look in the 'Manuel' to find out what they will want, and how much of it.
 Read on for how to prevent problems with it.

 How hard is it to figure those things out?
-Let's take one example; France produces one thing very well - Grain, but needs quite a bit in coal, wood, and mining.
+Let's take one example; France produces one thing very well - Grain, but needs quite a bit in coal, wood, and iron.
 How do we know what to do with our grain, but still get what we need.
 Let's take a look at the 'strategic map', we see that Sweden and Austria have all kinds of wood.
-We can see that Germany and Greece are star producers of coal, and England and Austria have abundant mining resources.
-That's all you need to start approaching other players with trade offers, an idea of who can benefit while also benefitting you.
+We can see that Germany and Greece are star producers of coal, and England and Austria have abundant iron resources.
+(These examples may be a bit outdated, but the value of the examples still stands) That's all you need to start approaching other players with trade offers, an idea of who can benefit while also benefiting you.

 Remember how I pointed out this could benefit you in other ways?
 Keep reading and you will see how.